“You need to learn magic.” Kora looked at Peter, then Eun. “Both of you.”

 “Yeah, but ANOS—”

 “Isn’t nearly as dangerous as Dee Sonay,” Eun said.
-“Shady government agency versus world-devouring evil.
-Which one poses the bigger risk?”
+“Shady government agency versus world-devouring entity.
+Which poses the bigger risk?”

 Peter flung his hand at Kora.
-“You’ve been trained from birth to—”
+“She’s been trained from birth to—”

 “Defeat an evil that’s plagued existence since the dawn of time?”
 Kora shook her head.
-“Peter, this isn’t a one-person thing.
-Dee’s the embodiment of separation and confusion; we have to be the exact opposite.”
+“Peter, this isn’t a one-person job.
+Dee embodies confusion and separation; we have to be the exact opposite.”

-“How is magic going to help with any of that?”
+“How is magic going to help?”
 Peter argued.

 “We don’t have time to learn each other’s skills,” Peter said.
 “Try to master everything and you’ll accomplish nothing.”

-“Doesn’t mean you can’t learn a little,” Kora countered.
+“Doesn’t mean you can’t learn,” Kora countered.
 “We should all dip a toe into each other’s skillsets.
 I’m not saying I learn computers to your level, or get as good at aikido as Eun, I’m saying we should expand our perspectives.
 Be holistic.”

 “Come on, Peter,” Eun urged.
 “Ever since she got here, Kora’s been studying our ways.
 She’s even learned a little coding.
 Remember that quote you keep repeating?
 ‘If you know the way broadly, you will see it in all things.’ ”

-“Are we facing a threat?”
-Kora asked.
+“Are we in immediate danger?”
+Kora pressed.
 “Do we need to act right now?”

 “Not right now,” Peter blustered, “but you can be damn sure we’ll have to—”